MofoMojo/ValheimMods/readme.md

 Birds drop an additional 1-3 feathers
 Fishing in the ocean biome provides 1-3 extra fish Remember the IP address and port of the last server you connected to

+### Toggle Keys
+Use the values here: https://docs.unity3d.com/ScriptReference/KeyCode.html to determine what can be used/specified as a toggle key

+**Note: The default settings are the settings that I use**